A Platinum Certified Community

-Ross Township is taking an integrated approach, addressing the three intertwining facets of sustainability: economy, environment, and society.
+Ross Township is incredibly proud to have achieved Platinum Certification.
+We take an integrated approach, addressing the three intertwining facets of sustainability: economy, environment, and society.

 Ross will meet the immediate need to provide a standard framework of sustainability goals and validation measures – from recycling rates and reducing greenhouse gas emissions to education quality and public safety.
 Ross Township limits its use of herbicides and pesticides throughout the municipality.
 The Township's Public Works' employees complete numerous trainings to ensure the proper and safe application of herbicides and pesticides.
 Ross Township actively enforces the County's No Spray Zones policy.
 With clear, consistent, and easily accessible performance measures, we will be able to more easily track our performance over time.
 In addition, Ross Township continues to actively train and educate its employees in Municipal Sustainability in order to advance its impact on the environment.

 Sustainability and integrating new technologies are at the forefront of all Township initiatives.
 Ross Township is investing in the future through improving its sustainability and technology efforts.
 The office of Innovation and Sustainability is the umbrella program for all Township Sustainability efforts, including but not limited to MS4 permitting, the Township’s recycling program, public transportation, community education and involvement, and future green developments.
 The program is led by the Sustainability Coordinator, which is housed in the Department of Administration, under the supervision of the Township Manager, Ronald Borczyk.